UNESCO Intangible Cultural Heritage (UN-ICH)

 Promoted by a cluster of practitioners and heritage-keepers, the wording chosen to define the value of such a practice for local pastoralist communities and territories is centred on local knowledge safeguarding and conserving livestock as well as pastoral migration routes and rangelands used by the herds and their herders.
 In particular, the dossier outlines how transhumance shapes the relations among people, the co-existence of humans and animals and the maintenance of ecosystems through shared rituals and social practices, ways of managing land and water resources, and transmitting knowledge about how to deal with natural changes and hazards.

-Good elements of coherence and common strategies can be surely found between the process of safeguarding and valorising transhumance and the process of working towards the IYRP, especially in view of the fact that several members of the IYRP International Support Group are involved in both processes.
+Good elements of coherence and common strategies can surely be found between the process of safeguarding and valorising transhumance and the process of working towards the IYRP, especially in view of the fact that several members of the IYRP International Support Group are involved in both processes.

 The Focal Points for the second wave of the Transhumance Nomination as UNESCO ICH met in Madrid, Spain, on 21–23 October 2022 and – among other things – discussed the Safeguard Plan with representatives from the IYRP Support Group and the FAO Pastoral Knowledge Hub (PKH).